michaeljanicki/MechatronicsAndControls/Library/HardwareResources/read_me.txt

-This is for resources on hardware for controls/robotics projects
+This is for library resources on hardware for controls/robotics projects